F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 Sample declaration for a standalone BIG-IP
 ------------------------------------------

 In this section, we show an example of a standalone (non-clustered) declaration which configures some common system and networking components on the BIG-IP system.
 To see an example of the parts of a declaration that onboards a cluster of BIG-IPs, see :doc:`clustering`.
+To see how to use BIG-IQ to license your BIG-IP VEs, see :doc:`big-iq-licensing`.

 This example is the entire declaration.
 The following sections break down each class of this example declaration.